Digital Declutter — 15 Ways to Become Less Distracted and More Productive in 2025

 So…

-• Cut down on social media use.
-Generally, it just gets in the way of doing anything remotely useful, unless your line of work involves appraising photos of cats.
+• as discussed at the outset, consider cutting down on social media use.
+Generally, it just gets in the way of doing anything useful, unless your line of work involves appraising photos of cats.

-• Use screen time monitoring apps to find out what you are doing and for how long on your phone — and avoid non-essential screen usage.
+• Use screen time monitoring apps to find out what you are doing and for how long on your phone, identify the non-essential screen usage, and avoid that activity.

 Good luck with your digital declutter!
 And feel free to leave any questions or tips of your own in the comments section below.